ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 With neither the client version nor its cipher suites (for the SCSV) included in the hash signed by the server's certificate in TLS 1.2, how do you secure TLS 1.3 against downgrades like FREAK and Logjam?
-Stuff it in `ServerHello.random`.
+Stuff a special value into `ServerHello.random`.

 The TLS WG decided to put static values (sometimes called downgrade sentinels) into the server's nonce sent with the `ServerHello` message.
 TLS 1.3 servers